 Myth – Dementia is a natural part of aging and it happens to everybody

 Fact – Ageing related memory loss and forgetfulness has nothing to do with dementia.
 Dementia occurs when there is an actual degradation or destruction of cells in the brain.
 While the elderly might be forgetful of a few things, dementia patients might forget their own family members or may have trouble doing common tasks that they have done their entire life.

 Myth – The risks of dementia cannot be reduced

 Fact – Again, dementia symptoms are seen when there is an actual deterioration in the brain cells.
-For damage of this magnitude to happen, the patient might, of course, have engaged in unhealthy habits like binge drinking for a prolonged period of time.
+For damage of this magnitude to happen, the patient might, of course, have engaged in unhealthy habits like binge drinking for a prolonged period making dementia prevention a reality.
 So, dementia prevention is possible.
-By not smoking or drinking alcohol, taking part in exercise and physical activities and eating a balanced diet, people can ensure that they do not become a victim of dementia later in life.
+By not smoking or drinking alcohol, taking part in exercise and physical activities and eating a balanced diet, people can ensure that they do not become a victim of dementia at a later stage in life.

 Myth – Dementia is a death sentence

 Fact – It is true that there is still no cure for dementia.
 But this does not mean that the affected individual cannot live a fulfilling life with the condition.
-Early diagnosis makes the situation easy for both the patient and caregiver.
-In this case, with the help of proper assistance, exercise, therapy, and medications, the patient can reduce the symptoms and can learn to live functional and more independent lives.
+Early diagnosis makes the situation easy for both the patient and caregiver. indulging in exercise, therapy, and medications, sessions at the dementia treatment center the patient can reduce the symptoms and can learn to live functional and more independent lives.